KeithRyanWong/CloverDocRevisions/rpc.md

 > > - More complex connection configuration – The connection configuration for the cloud is more complex than the configuration for a direct connection.

 ### Step 1.
 Specify a configuration type and its parameters
-Use the CloverDeviceConfiguration constructor to create a configuration object.
+Use the `WebSocketPairedCloverDeviceConfiguration` constructor to create a configuration object.
 It takes in a number of different parameters(specific to connection type) and it might be best to get them sorted out before jumping into creating the configuration.
 ```javascript
 const clover = require ("remote-pay-cloud");
 var connectorConfiguration = new clover.WebSocketPairedCloverDeviceConfiguration([params...]);